Cesare Airaghi: Early years

-Cesare was born on October 4, 1840, as the son of Giovanni Battista and Marietta Lattuada at Milan.
+Cesare was born on 4 October 1840, as the son of Giovanni Battista and Marietta Lattuada at Milan.
 When he was 14, his father was killed and Cesare was forced to be responsible for his family's finance.
-While attending the University of Pavia, Airaghi enlisted in the 9th Infantry Regiment and participating at the Second Italian War of Independence.
+While attending the University of Pavia, Airaghi enlisted in the 9th Infantry Regiment and participated in the Second Italian War of Independence.
 He was appointed as Second Lieutenant of the 17th Infantry Division and fought at the Battle of Palestro.
 After the war, Airaghi resumed his studies at the University of Pavia and eventually graduated as an engineer.

 Military career

-Airaghi was promoted to Lieutenant on June 17, 1861, while at the 28th Infantry Regiment and to captain on July 14, 1866.
+Airaghi was promoted to Lieutenant on 17 June 1861, while at the 28th Infantry Regiment and to captain on 14 July 1866.
 He then participated in the Third Italian War of Independence and fought the Austrians at Borgosatollo and Levico.
 After the war, he returned to the 28th Infantry Regiment from 1874 to March 1878 and two months later, he was promoted to major.
 He then proceeded to work as a tactical teacher at the Royal Academy of Turin in July 1883 and was promoted to lieutenant colonel in April 1884.
 Around 1888, Airaghi was given command of the 77th Infantry Regiment and promoted to Colonel in October 1888.
 Around September 1889, Airaghi was sent to Eritrea and stationed at the Asmara–Keren area before being transferred to Massawa.
-In January 1890, he took part in an expedition to Ethiopia under the command of Baldassarre Orero before returning to the Italian mainland on October of the same year.
-He was then given command of the 36th Infantry Regiment but left on August 1, 1893, following a request to become a auxiliary.
+In January 1890, he took part in an expedition to Ethiopia under the command of Baldassarre Orero before returning to the Italian mainland in October of the same year.
+He was then given command of the 36th Infantry Regiment but left on 1 August 1893, following a request to become an auxiliary.

 Battle of Adwa

-On January 13, 1896, Airaghi was called to Eritrea to participate at the First Italo-Ethiopian War as he commanded the 6th African Infantry Regiment as part of the 2nd Brigade of the Right column.
-On the evening of February 29, Airaghi began his march towards Adwa, reaching the Rebbi Arienni on March 1.
+On 13 January 1896, Airaghi was called to Eritrea to participate in the First Italo-Ethiopian War as he commanded the 6th African Infantry Regiment as part of the 2nd Brigade of the Right column.
+On the evening of 29 February, Airaghi began his march towards Adwa, reaching the Rebbi Arienni on March 1.
 During the Battle of Adwa, he conducted repeated assaults on the Ethiopian forces with enthusiasm and courage.
 Despite his success at keeping the Ethiopian forces back, they were beginning to outnumber Airaghi's regiment and they surrounded and he was killed in the fighting.
-Airaghi was posthumously awarded the Gold Medal of Military Valor on March 1, 1896, for his command at Adwa and a plaque was placed in Milan in memory.
+Airaghi was posthumously awarded the Gold Medal of Military Valor on 1 March 1896, for his command at Adwa and a plaque was placed in Milan in memory.